oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

    **Note:** If you need to allow the same front-end user to register for the same event multiple times, you can allow this in the event record.

 #.
-The user can enter some information about their attendance, e.g.,
-   special interests, previous knowledge about the seminar subject, lodging or food preferences.
-This can be configured via *plugin.tx\_seminars\_pi1.showRegistrationFields.*

-#.
 In addition, the user can select a price, food options and other
    options.
 The total price then is calculated from the selected price and the number of seats.